Claremont, Virginia

 Claremont is an incorporated town in Surry County, Virginia, United States.
 The population was 378 at the 2010 census.
-A granite marker stands as a memorial to the arrival of British settlers in the area.
+A granite marker is a memorial to British settlers' arrival in the area.
+It received its name during the colonial era from the royal residence in Surry Shire in England.
 The town was incorporated in 1886, had a port on the James River, and gained railroad service as a terminus for a while before being abandoned.
-Claremont was home to the Temperance, Industrial, and Collegiate Institute, a school for African Americans founded by a former slave.
+Claremont was home to the Temperance, Industrial, and Collegiate Institute, a school for African Americans founded by a formerly enslaved person.
 The area includes a historical marker commemorating the institution.